mozilla/ActiveData/docs/Qb_Update.md

 Qb Changing Documents
 =====================

-Qb has limited update features
+Qb has limited update features, assuming they are enabled.

 `insert` Command
 ----------------

+Add documents to the container

+	{"insert": [doc1, doc2, ...]}

 `update` Command